rjmfernandes/KraftUpgrade/cfk/README.md

 You should see pods for controllers getting created and pods restarting (here it's where the KRaft controllers are deployed).

-Finally on the terminal you were monitoring the migration process you should see:
+Finally on the terminal you were monitoring the migration process you should see (it may take some considerable amount of time):

 ```
 message: KRaft migration workflow in dual write mode.
 Kafka cluster is currently